Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere

-In the chromosphere shocks often observed and jets are commonplace in the form of spicules.
-Spicules are local, hot upward jets of plasma observed in the corona.
-The origination and mechanism behind spicule formation is not well known.
+In the chromosphere, shocks are often observed and jets are commonplace in the form of spicules.
+Spicules are local, hot, upward jets of plasma observed in the corona.
+The origination and mechanism behind spicule formation are not well known.
 Spicules are categorized into two types \citep{Pontieu2007}.
-Type I spicules have longer lifetimes and are typically larger (5 min and $\sim$15 Mm).
-Type II spicules have shorter lifetimes and are smaller ($\leq$2 min and $\sim$6 Mm). \citet{Pontieu2004} suggested that photospheric oscillations give birth to spicules.
+Type I spicules have longer lifetimes and are typically larger (five minutes and $\approx$15\,Mm).
+Type II spicules have shorter lifetimes and are smaller (less than two minutes and $\approx$6\,Mm). \citet{Pontieu2004} suggested that photospheric oscillations give birth to spicules.
 It was also suggested that magnetic reconnection may be the cause of Type II spicules \citep{Pontieu2007}.